Courtney B. Vance: 1985–1999: Broadway debut and early roles

 He appeared as Chief Tommy Delk on the TNT series, The Closer, from 2010 to 2011 (Season 6–7).
 Vance also played the role of Attorney Benjamin Brooks on four episodes of ABC's Revenge.
+Vance returned to Broadway playing Hap Hairston in the Nora Ephron play Lucky Guy (2013) acting alongside Tom Hanks.
+David Rooney of The Hollywood Reporter praised Vance writing, "[He] is terrific as the whip-smart black editor who, even with the sharpest of professional skills, has had to stay on his toes to keep ahead in a white man’s game."
+He won the Tony Award for Best Featured Actor in a Play for his performance at the 67th Tony Awards.
 In 2015, he portrayed Miles Dyson in Terminator Genisys opposite Arnold Schwarzenegger and Emilia Clarke.